NHSDigital/personal-demographics-service-api/README.md

 ```
 make test-sandbox
 ```
-If a lot of the tests fail and the sandbox crashes with Cannot read properties of null (reading 'statusCode')  you may not be using the correct version of node.
-Check the version being used by that instance of the terminal and run re-run nvm use lts/fermium if required
+If a lot of the tests fail and the sandbox crashes with '''Cannot read properties of null (reading 'statusCode')'''  you may not be using the correct version of node.
+Check the version being used by that instance of the terminal and run re-run 'nvm use lts/fermium' if required.

 ### VS Code Plugins